blake-miller-17/MI231/README.md

 # MI231
 Game and Interactive Media Development course at MSU

-# NOTE! - There are index.html files in all of these zips so that you can play these on the web
-When running these make sure to run with firefox.
-You will get issues running it on other browsers.
+# NOTE!
+The webGL versions of these do not currently work so the entire projects are included in the folders They run in Unity as of now and I am working to figure out the webGL issues so that the games are playable from the web.

+**p.s.** The old builds only worked well with Firefox, so hopefully the new ones work on all browsers.